Skip to main content

 Settings Toggle

-• Enable/disable: Controls whether the player inherits the screen's settings
+• Controls whether the player inherits the screen's settings

 • When enabled: Player uses the screen's configuration automatically